PetarPeychev/blog.petarpeychev.com/Drafts/cellular-automata/Cellular Automata and their Applications.md

 ## 2. Elementary Cellular Automata

-The simplest non-trivial example of a CA system is Stephen Wolfram’s “elementary cellular automata”, which consists of a 1-dimensional grid of cells, each carrying a binary value of either 1 or 0 and a universal update rule, which takes into account the states of the two immediately neighbouring cells in the previous generation and either retains or changes the state of the cell in the next generation (1982).
+The simplest non-trivial example of a CA system is Stephen Wolfram’s elementary cellular automata, which consists of a 1-dimensional grid of cells, each carrying a binary value of either 1 or 0 and a universal update rule, which takes into account the states of the two immediately neighbouring cells in the previous generation and either retains or changes the state of the cell in the next generation (1982).
 With 1-dimensional cell grids, each ruleset can be easily explicitly illustrated, as shown in figure 1.

 <p style="text-align: center;">![rule 30 eca](_rule_30.png)</p>
 <p style="text-align: center;">*Figure 1: Visual representation of a ruleset for an elementary cellular automaton*</p>